 Flat Fee: this is simply a consulting fee that a tenant or landlord would pay for leasing services.
 Fees would be negotiated directly between the broker and the client.
 Usually they are based on whatever the market commissions are and then modified based upon the particular circumstances surrounding the deal

-Payment Terms: Typically leasing commission are paid upfront upon signing of the lease, payment of the rent and security deposit, waiver of any contingencies, occupancy in the space and the payment of rent or burn off of the free rent period.
+Payment Terms: Typically leasing commissions are paid upfront upon signing of the lease, payment of the rent and security deposit, waiver of any contingencies, occupancy in the space, and the payment of rent or burn off of the free rent period.
 Many times the tenants are asked to come up with additional lease security, cash deposits or guarantees to cover the commissions as they are part of the landlord’s outlay for the transaction.

 I hope this was helpful.
 Please keep in mind that ChicagoBroker.com set its own independent rates for commissions and negotiates each scenario differently.
-In addition everybody has their own unique way of calculating these rates and there really is no normal when it comes to commercial real estate leasing commission rates in Chicago or any other part of the world.
+In addition, everybody has their own unique way of calculating these rates and there really is no normal when it comes to commercial real estate leasing commission rates in Chicago or any other part of the world.
 It’s a negotiable figure that the parties need to hash out, hopefully at the beginning of the transaction.